How Slot Machines Really Work: RTP, Volatility, and Odds Explained

 What RTP Means in Slot Machines

-RTP (Return to Player) is the percentage of total wagered money that a slot machine is programmed to return over time.
+RTP (Return to Player) is the percentage of total wagered money a slot machine is programmed to return over time.
+It describes the long-term mathematical cost of a game, not what will happen in any single session.

 For example:

-• 4% → retained by the casino as house edge
+• The remaining 4% represents the casino’s house edge

 RTP is: